-Inside this handbook are the expectations of the Grant County Board of Education for its students, guardians, and parents.
-This handbook is also an effort to maintain a school system that is safe and secure for each student and staff member.
-By having a safe school environment all students will be able to maximize their utilization of the educational services available to them in the Grant County Schools.
+This document includes the expectations of the Grant County Board of Education for our students, parents, and guardians, and reflects the priority to maintain a school system that is safe and secure for all students and staff.
+A safe school environment will allow all students to maximize their learning.